elle-et-noire/search_arxiv/README.md

 -   `refnum`: (Optional) The reference number to extract from the PDF.
 Required if `id` is a PDF file.
 -   `-p, --pattern`: (Optional) Force a specific regex pattern (1-3) for parsing the reference.
 -   `-d, --depth`: (Optional) Find the N-th occurrence of the reference when searching backwards from the end of the PDF.
 Default is 1.
+-   `-i, --inner-refnum`: (Optional) If a reference block contains multiple citations separated by semicolons, specify which one to use (1-indexed).
+Default is 1.

 ### Modes of Operation